top of page

 He handed her a stunning rosary made out of baroque pearls and solid gold, blessed by the Holy Father himself.
 She folded her hands around it and let the sermon wash over her like warm water that left her colder when it passed.
 When he left, Marta replaced the lilies, Allegra’s lilies, with white roses.

-They called it wellness, but it was calibration, ensuring she still fit the sacred mold Roman preferred.
-Later, during a chauffeured drive through the estate with Emilio in the front passenger seat, cypress shadows flickered across her reflection in the glass.
-The nurse, the priest, the air itself, all of it disciplined and curated.
+They called it wellness, but it was calibration, ensuring she still fit the mold Roman preferred.
+Later, a chauffeured drive through the estate with Emilio in the front passenger seat, cypress shadows flickering across her reflection in the glass.

 When night came, she felt exhausted enough to believe she could finally obey Bibiana’s last command.
 She lay in bed, eyes closed, breathing carefully.
 Sleep at night.
 People talk.
 She repeated it like prayer, still clutching the pearl and gold rosary in her left hand.